 A point is used for roughing out areas and knocking off high spots.

 A chisel is used for general shaping, roughing out and splitting stone.
 Chisels are available in numerous sizes with flat, bladed, tapered and other shaped chipping points.

 Use a pitching tool to trim flat stone to size.

 A Tracer is used to trace lines on the stone for splitting

 Also used for squaring but when additional strength needs to be applied.

 This tool allows holes to be created by rotating between hammer strikes.

 A hammer is used to strike a chisel or other implement to cut and shape the stone.

-A hammer is one of the first hand tools used by a hominid millions of years ago.
+The hammer is one of the first-hand tools used by human beings millions of years ago.
 The chisel is just as old.